 - There is virtually no maintenance required to store the barriers.

 - They have a usable “life” of 15-20 years.

 Inflatable Barriers have some disadvantages as follows:

-- Most require a water source and a suitable method of filling determined the total volume of water required, eg. garden hose or pump?
+- Most require a water source, and a suitable method of filling determined the total volume of water needed, e.g. garden hose or pump?

-- Inflatable barriers can be punctured and depending where the puncture occurs and the size of the puncture may cause the barrier to fail.
+- Inflatable barriers can be punctured, and depending on where the puncture occurs, and the size of the hole, it may cause the barrier to fail.